WillGIS/mqtt-mock/README.md

 # node-mqtt-mock
+This a simple MQTT client for mocking the behaviour of the Tingco Box.

 ## Get started
 1. Clone this repository
 2. run `npm install`
 3. If you want to configure the address to the MQTT broker set the environment variable `BROKER` to the address you want to use.
 It will default to `127.0.0.1`.
 4. If you want to configure which port the client will use, set the environment variable `PORT` to the port you want to use.
-It will default to `5000`.
+It will default to `5000.
 5. run `npm start`